Distracted Driving

 Many states and local jurisdictions have passed laws that address these behaviors.
 GHSA's message to all drivers is simple: Don't use cellphones or other electronic devices while driving, regardless of the current law.
 Keep your hands on the wheel and your eyes and mind on the road.

-Nearly every state has passed some sort of statewide law against distracted driving, but since July 2018, nine states have adopted new hands-free distracted driving laws that account for new technology and clearly state when and how a driver can or cannot use an electronic device behind the wheel.
-Currently, 24 states and the District of Columbia (D.C.) ban handheld cellphone use, while 48 states and D.C. ban texting while driving.
-No state completely bans cellphone use – including hands-free operations – for all drivers, but 37 states and D.C. prohibit all cellphone use by novice drivers, and 23 states and D.C. ban it for school bus drivers.
+Nearly every state has passed some sort of statewide law against distracted driving, but more states are adopting new hands-free distracted driving laws that account for new technology and clearly state when and how a driver can or cannot use an electronic device behind the wheel.
+See more information on state distracted driving laws.

 GHSA recommends that states prohibit handheld cellphone use by all drivers.
 Although texting and handheld bans are both critical, texting bans alone can be difficult to enforce.
 In states with texting only bans, drivers may claim they were only dialing when stopped by a police officer.
 Enforcement demonstration projects in New York, Connecticut, Delaware and California have shown that handheld cellphone bans can be enforced effectively and reduce driver use of a cellphone.